12 Beautiful Animals With Fluffy Tails

 For example, if you see a Persian cat, its tail is straight up in the air, which indicates that it is kind.
 In the meantime, the feline appears at ease and content due to its curved tip.

-And there are tails that are puffed out.
+And some tails are puffed out.
 This demonstrates the cats’ attempts to establish their superiority.

 7. The Striped Skunk